 The practice

 A Calmence session is a single moving sphere that rises on your inhale and falls on your exhale.
-Calmence reads your resting HRV from Apple Health or Android Health Connect after sessions, and shows a 7-day trend on the Insights tab.
+Sit.
+Watch the sphere.
+Breathe with it.
+That is the entire practice.

 01